thetealpickle/cheese-api-swift/README.md

 ## BACKSTORY

-In the alien hyperstream (the human equivalent of a mall), the substance known on earth as cheese 🧀 is sold as a highly corrosive weapon 🦠💣 capable of destroying species and slowing down thier higher consciousness evolution.
-Quite a useful tool in war 😬.
-Different planets culture varying toxic levels of cheese. <br>
+In the alien hyper-stream (the human equivalent of a mall), a substance once believed to be extinct has resurfaced.
+This substance, known on Earth as 🧀 cheese, is a highly corrosive weapon 🦠 capable of slowing down higher consciousness evolution.
+The ultimate weapon in 💣 war. <br>

-The ultimate alien queen 👑 is sending out a squad to go to every planet and collect cheese data.
-The queen has an affinity for earth and wants to use human technology for the squad's data collection.
-To keep the technology authentically human, the queen had an actual human develop the technology.<br>
+The Grand Alieness has approved a reconnaissance mission to collect cheese data from every planet.
+For the mission, given the origins of the weapon, The Grand Alieness has opted for the use of human technology as the data collection method. <br>

+Different planets culture cheese with varying toxin levels.<br>

 This is the API.